vietlong2110/rabbit/README.md

 * node app.js

 ## Issues
-* Some lagging happened when change from search view to another search view
+* lagging animation from plus-icon to check-icon when adding a new keyword

 ## Features
 ### v0.1